React

 - A React app to which you'd like to add TalkJS chat.
 If you don't have a React app yet, a build tool such as Vite can offer you a quick way to get started

-To get started, install @talkjs/components
+To get started, install @talkjs/react-components

-1npm install @talkjs/components @talkjs/theme-default
+1npm install @talkjs/react-components

 If you'd like to use a custom theme, see: Customize your theme.